Sanaebadi97/CleanArchitecture/README.md

 # CleanArchitecture :heart_eyes: :v:

-Here’s a brief definition of some terms from the images above to help you get more familiar with this approach::relaxed:
+Here’s a brief definition of some terms from the images above to help you get more familiar with this approach:relaxed:

 **Entities** are enterprise-wide business rules that encapsulate the most general business rules and also contain Data Transfer Objects (DTOs).
 When something external changes, these rules are the least likely to change.